Satyajit-147/MaRS-Software-Recruitment-Task1/README.md

 **##Experience and Learnings**

 Working with Git and GitHub using Linux commands was a hands-on experience.
-For this task I successfully initialized a repository, pushed all python files to the repository and authenticated my GitHub using a Personal Access Token (PAT).
-I've solved 2 easy questions, 5 medium questions and 1 hard question which helped my revise my basic Python programming concepts.
+For this task, I successfully initialized a repository, pushed all python files to the repository and authenticated my GitHub using a Personal Access Token (PAT).
+I've solved 2 easy questions, 5 medium questions, and 1 hard question, which helped my revise my basic Python programming concepts.
 Through this process, I learned:
 - How to navigate directories and create new files using Linux commands
 - Generate PAT for authentication instead of having to enter the password each time